sudheerj/javascript-interview-questions/README.md

 1. **Object constructor:**

- The simpliest way to create an empty object is using Object constructor.
+ The simplest way to create an empty object is using Object constructor.
 Currently this approach is not recommended.

  ```javascript
  var object = new Object();